bemailr/wp-requirements/docs/v2/README.md

  * Now you need to prevent both plugin activation and functioning
  * if the site doesn't meet requirements
  *
- * Check all the time in admin area that nothing is broken for your plugin.
+ * Check all the time in the admin area that nothing is broken for your plugin.
  */
 function your_plugin_check_requirements() {
 	global $wpr_test;